BattleAxeVR/PSVR2_OpenXR_Eye_Tracking/README.md

 OpenXR-based Eye-tracking for PSVR 2 on PC / SteamVR.

-NOTE: THIS REPO HAS NO 3RD PARTY PRIVATE UNRELEASED CODE or BINARIES IN IT.
+NOTE: THIS REPO HAS NO NDA'ed 3RD PARTY PRIVATE UNRELEASED CODE or BINARIES IN IT.

+WARNING: USE AT YOUR OWN RISK!!!
+No Warranty is provided!

 These API layers rely on a THIRD PARTY closed-source and as-yet unreleased DLL (do NOT ask me for it).